-The EBTI-3 system is able to validate the EORI number and identify the person to whom it is assigned, be it an applicant/holder of the decision or a customs representative.
+The EBTI system can validate the EORI number and identify the person to whom it is assigned, be it an applicant/holder of the decision or a customs representative.
 The information related to the person concerned, such as the name and address, will be retrieved and filled in automatically.
 A Member State user may overwrite this information.

-An application for a BTI decision shall be submitted to the competent customs authority in the Member State where the applicant is established or to the customs authority of the Member State in which the BTI decision is going to be used.
-Sometimes, (multinational) companies may choose to centralise their import/export transactions in one place which may be situated in a Member State different to the one in which they are established.
-(Article 19(1) DA)
+An application for a BTI decision shall be submitted to the competent customs authority via the EU Customs Trader Portal or the national portals to the Member State where the applicant is established or to the customs authority of the Member State in which the BTI decision is going to be used.
+Sometimes, (multinational) companies may choose to centralise their import/export transactions in one place which may be situated in a Member State different to the one in which they are established (Article 19(1) DA).